MuhtasimTanmoy/notebook/Mobile/Android/ADB.md

 # Prints all packages installed on the device/emulator.
 adb shell pm list packages [options] <FILTER>

-# Prints the path to the APK of the given package.
-adb shell pm path <PACKAGE>

 # Deletes all the data associated with the package (clears app data and cache).
 adb shell pm clear <PACKAGE>

-# Downloads or pulls a specified file from an emulator/device to your computer (host).
-adb pull <remote> [local]

 # Upload or push or copy a file from the host (computer) to an emulator or the device.
 adb push <local> <remote>